bet4a/d3wiki/Upgrading-to-3.0.md

 ## Requests

 One of the first things you are likely to notice is that the d3.xhr callback interface has changed.
-In V2, you would have written code like this:
+In 2.x, you might have written code like this:

 ```js
 d3.json("my-data.json", function(data) {